Corey Paul: Early life

 Corey Paul was born on March 10, 1987, as Corey Paul Davis, in Houston, Texas.

 Corey was raised by his mother and his stepfather, who eventually became a crack cocaine addict.
 At the age of six his father beat and burned his mother with an iron, and by the age of eight he witnessed his mother shoot his father in self-defense.
 When Corey was nine his father hung himself in an attic after a long battle with addiction.

-As a teenager Corey embraced the street culture, party life and Houston's “chopped and screwed” music scene.
+As a teenager Corey embraced the street culture, party life and Houston's "chopped and screwed" music scene.
 Eventually he realized that even if he gained all of it, it wouldn't change the pain, poverty or hopelessness that his family and neighborhood dealt with on a daily basis.
-It was at this moment Corey decided to trust God and in 2010 he started “Frontline Media Group”, a record label that creates and promotes music with a message of hope, positivity and a belief in something greater than the struggle.
+It was at this moment Corey decided to trust God and in 2010 he started "Frontline Media Group", a record label that creates and promotes music with a message of hope, positivity and a belief in something greater than the struggle.

 Music career

 Corey Paul's first album, Grace Love Mercy, was released on July 30, 2013, with Frontline Movement.
 This was his debut album on the Billboard charts, and it happened to land a placement on Top Gospel Albums at No. 39.
-He then signed with Collision Records and released his sophomore album, “Today, Tomorrow, Forever," on December 18, 2015.
-The album peaked at #11 on the iTunes Rap/Hip-Hop chart and ranked #16 on the Billboard “Heatseeker” chart.
-He announced his departure from Collision Records in 2017 and then independently released his third album, "Untold Story: Trill Young King" on November 11, 2017.
+He then signed with Collision Records and released his second album, "Today, Tomorrow, Forever," on December 18, 2015.
+The album peaked at No. 11 on the iTunes Rap/Hip-Hop chart and ranked No. 16 on the Billboard "Heatseeker" chart.
+He announced his departure from Collision Records in 2017 and then independently released his third album, "Untold Story: Trill Young King" November 11, 2017.